Daylight Saving Time 2017: When Do You Change The Clocks?

 — AL.com (@aldotcom) February 27, 2017

 Several other states would like to end the practice as well, but they still have to spring forward on March 12, 2017.
-Montana, Massachusetts, Rhode Island, New Hampshire, Iowa, Colorado, and California are just a few of the states that are expressing serious intent to fight ending the practice of Daylight Saving Time, WPRI 12 News reports.
+Montana, Massachusetts, Rhode Island, New Hampshire, Iowa, Colorado, and California are just a few of the states that are expressing serious intent to end the practice of Daylight Saving Time, WPRI 12 News reports.

 What are some advantages to turning the clocks forward by one hour?
 The clear and obvious benefit is longer days to enjoy the sunlight.
 Kids and adults alike can burn off more energy and spend more time outdoors.
 Waking up in the morning is a little easier with daylight, too.
 Some also rely on the time change as a schedule to perform specific home maintenance chores, such as deep cleaning, tossing out expired medicines, and changing batteries in fire alarms.